dankinsoid/VDKit/README.md

 locale: Locale = .default
 timezone: TimeZone = .default
 ```
-where `Calendar.default`, `Locale.default` and `TimeZone.default` - static variables that you can change
+where `Calendar.default`, `Locale.default` and `TimeZone.default` - static variables that you can change.
 So you can use custom `Calendar` in each function, or you can set your own `default` value for all functions

 ## Installation